 - How long did it take to start earning money?

 In the early days, it was quite slow and, being a novice in the travel business, I was up against some big competitors who had an established brand and base of customers.
-I also learned some harsh lessons early on when Google penalised my AdWords account.
+I also learned some harsh lessons early on when Google penalized my AdWords account.
 It was around this time that I shifted my focus to organic traffic acquisition.

 In today’s competitive world, small businesses generally need multiple ways to generate revenue, and creative entrepreneurs are able to establish multiple streams…

-The real income appeared in 2018/19 when my websites’ search engine visibility improved, and I began to realise the true potential of being an affiliate marketer.
+The real income appeared in 2018/19 when my websites’ search engine visibility improved, and I began to realize the true potential of being an affiliate marketer.
 I quit my day job and put all my time into my websites and since then I have grown my flight sales by 40% year-on-year and increased my earning power by 68%.